hiattp/dotfiles/README.md

 9. In Chrome uncheck Chrome > Warn Before Quitting.
 10. Configure/Setup Dropbox
 11. Configure/Setup 1Password
+12. Speed up the mouse scaling with `defaults write -g com.apple.mouse.scaling  12.0`.
+    A restart is needed for this to take effect.

 ## Dotfile Installation on Existing Systems